EXTRADITION & INTERNATIONAL CRIME

 Our extradition solicitors will also advise you on whether or not you can:

-- Appeal against your extradition if a decision has already been made
+- Appeal against your extradition offence if a decision has already been made

 We have an excellent relationship with leading counsel in Scotland on Extradition and will instruct them on your behalf but also deal with a network of lawyers across the globe as members of the International Bar Association.

-If you are facing extradition, it is vital that you get legal advice from an experienced solicitor.
-Experience and expertise are the pre-requisites when dealing with such a complex and technical area of the law which we can provide immediately.
+If you are facing extradition, it is vital that you get legal advice from an experienced lawyer.
+Experience and expertise on international extradition, extradition treaties, and international law are the pre-requisites when dealing with such a complex and technical area of the law which we can provide immediately.